 White Card Stock x2

-The Polar Bear Templates are exclusively available to Arty Crafty Kids Club members.
+The templates are available to members of the Arty Crafty Kids club.

 Here we’ve used regular ready-mix paint, layering blue, pink and purple across the white card stock.

 Add Snowy Splats

 Blend the blue, purple and pink by adding layers of white paint.